tinnlab/CSIE/README.md

 | cluster | 2.1.8 |
 | RhpcBLASctl | latest |

 ### Additional Requirements (Comparison methods)

 To run 13 comparison methods you need to install additional packages to the R environment.
-You also need a Python environment (we used python=3.11) with several packages.
-If you're using conda, you can directly install Python packages to the environment with R.
+Some of the comparison methods are designed in Python, so you need to use the previously created Python environment to run them.

 #### R packages